modxcms/revolution/README.md

-# MODX3s - Sterc fork of MODX3
+# MODX3s

-This fork can be used for creating sites on `MODX 3`
+This can be used for creating sites on `MODX 3`

 ## Versioning